Secularization movement in the Philippines: Execution of the Gomburza and aftermath

 The movement culminated in 1872 with the execution of the Gomburza, which consisted of three native priests namely Burgos himself, Mariano Gomez, and Jacinto Zamora.
 Being prominent figures of the secularization movement, they were accused of being involved in the 1872 Cavite mutiny.

+Furthermore the Governor General who was a Freemason, Rafael Izquierdo y Gutiérrez, upon discovering the Cavite Mutiny was led by fellow Freemasons: Máximo Inocencio, Crisanto de los Reyes, and Enrique Paraiso; the Governor-General as per his Masonic vow to protect fellow brothers of the Craft, shifted the blame to Gomburza since they had inspired ethnic pride among Filipinos due to their campaign for reform.
+The Governor-General asked the Catholic hierarchy in the person of Archbishop of Manila Gregorio Meliton Martinez to have them declared as heretics and defrocked but he refused as he believed in Gomburza's innocence.
+As the Imperial government executed Gomburza, churches all across the territory were rung in mourning.
+This inspired the Jesuit educated and future National Hero Jose Rizal to form the La Liga Filipina, to ask for reforms from Spain and recognition of local clergy.

 The Gomburza was later regarded as martyrs by liberal reformists and Filipino nationalists.
-The trio were referenced in José Rizal's El filibusterismo and their death was often cited by Katipunan figures as being an inspiration for the Philippine Revolution.
+The trio were referenced in José Rizal's El filibusterismo and their death was often cited by the Katipunan (a secret society adopting Masonic rites) as figures being inspiration for the Philippine Revolution.

 At the peak of the Philippine Revolution, more than 800 of the 967 parishes and missions were under the control of religious orders.
 More than 400 of the regulars were captured and many others were killed during the revolution.

-The start of the American colonial administration marked the very first time that the Vatican had no direct intervention in the affairs of Roman Catholic Church in the Philippines.
+The start of the American colonial administration marked the very first time that the Vatican had no direct intervention in the affairs of the Catholic Church in the Philippines.
+However, there was conflict between the Freemasons in America (since America was a republic founded on Freemasonry) as they opposed their fellow Masons, the Katipuneros, who fought against the Americans who invaded the Philippines in the Philippine-American War.
 American bishops and the Holy See's apostolic delegates supported the native Filipino clergy.
+Pope Leo XIII encouraged Filipino priests to be given a greater role through the apostolic constitution Quae mari Sinico in 1902.
 Jorge Barlin in 1905 became the first native Filipino to be elevated as bishop.
-He was appointed as bishop of Caceres.
-Pope Leo XIII encouraged Filipino priests to be given a greater role through the apostolic constitution Quae mari Sinico in 1902.
+He was appointed as the Bishop of Caceres.

 The secularization movement also led to the establishment of the Iglesia Filipina Independiente by Isabelo de los Reyes and Fr.
 Gregorio Aglipay.
+The church proclaimed independence from the authority of the Holy See in 1902 becoming the Philippines' first wholly-Filipino led Christian denomination.